 Finding Your Roots Project

-A really exciting project that is part of the elementary curriculum is the fourth and fifth-grade Immigration unit.
-This unit follows our school's project-based learning (PBL) approach and weaves throughout the whole year with hands-on experiences and discovery.
+One exciting project in our elementary curriculum is the Immigration Unit for fourth and fifth graders.
+This unit, based on our school’s project-based learning (PBL) approach, unfolds throughout the school year with hands-on experiences and discoveries.

-The unit starts by asking students, “What is Immigration?”
-We work with our students to create a KWL chart to capture what they already know about immigration, and what they wonder, have heard, or want to know about immigration.
-Here are a few examples of what our students shared:
+The unit begins with a guiding question: “What is immigration?”
+To launch their learning, students create a KWL chart to capture what they already know, wonder, or want to learn about immigration.
+Here are a few responses from our students:

-• “Immigration is when someone comes from a different country and goes to another to live.”
+• “Immigration is when someone comes from a different country to live in another.”

-• “I know that immigrating is when you flee from another country because of war or natural disasters and find a home there.”
+• “It’s when you flee from another country because of war or disasters and find a home.”

-• “Why do they move?
-Is it just because of war or disasters?”
+• “Why do people move?
+Is it only because of war or disasters?”

 • “How do you immigrate?”

-• The class discussion evolved into an essential question: “Why do people immigrate to America?”
+From these conversations, an essential question emerged: “Why do people immigrate to America?”

-• “We can create food baskets so people have their first American meal.”
+• “We could create food baskets to provide a first American meal.”

-• “Maybe we can give people money so they have something to start with.”
+• “Maybe we could donate money to give them something to start with.”

-• “We can set people up with jobs so they don’t have to look for one.”
+• “We could help immigrants find jobs so they don’t have to search.”

-• “Maybe families would want to host immigrants so they have a place to stay and feel comfortable.”
+• “Maybe families could host immigrants so they have a place to stay and feel comfortable.”

 Previous